 THE GREEN MOUNTAIN ADVENTURE CHALLENGE

-Hidden deep among Vermont's mystical Green Mountains is a secret world of challenging adventures, fantastic stories, and real cash fortunes hiding in plain sight.
-Only those who attempt the Challenges will know where to look.
+Hidden deep among Vermont's mystical Green Mountains is a secret world hiding in plain sight.
+Only those who attempt the Challenge will know where to look.

 Along your epic real-life action adventure journeys, you will explore ancient Vermont towns, hike magical mountains, and encounter a series of mind-bending puzzles - all in a quest to unravel the story and discover the unknown.